jarett-lee/phaser-every-day/README.md

 I have some self-imposed rules.
 In this repo, I'll work solely towards the goal of publishing games.
 If I want to play around with a game concept that I'm not currently working on, then that goes somewhere else.
 Constantly evaluate your own choices and write them down in a daily journal.
 No hard goals.
 There's no way to fail, I have years.
 Just set a direction and move towards that direction.

+## Current status
+Want to see what I've done so far?
+Go to https://jarett-lee.github.io/phaser-every-day/ to see my projects and read my development blog.

 ## Development environment

 ### Get started